LucasJMO/E6Plus/classes/Jester.md

 An enemy targeted by this ability multiple times gains a +5 bonus to Spot for each prior time he has been targeted, regardless of who won the prior checks.
 This bonus lasts for 24 hours.

 **Killer Clown**: So long as he meets the requirements of the Harlequin’s Face ability, the Jester can make a special Intimidate check as a move action.
-If successful, this check causes the enemy to suffer the panicked condition for a round per Jester level.
+If successful, this check causes the enemy to suffer the frightened condition for 3 rounds.
 This is a mind-affecting fear effect.
 A creature targeted by this effect cannot be affected by it again until 24 hours have elapsed.

 **Last Trick**: Anytime a Jester is killed or knocked unconscious, he may cast one of his spells known as if it were the spell in a contingency effect.